MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 M | ?pubis | Portion of a bone with a complex shape.
 L | long-bone fragment | Portion from the shaft of a limb bone, both ends missing.

 In addition, there are a dozen or so as-yet unopened jackets from the Migeod expedition.
 However, these do not look promising in their ability to deliver further informative material.
 They are too small to contain complete vertebrae or even substantial partial vertebral material, and since there is no reason to expect that they contain cranial material, it is likely that the contents are mostly limb- and girld-bone fragments and indeterminate scraps.
-However, the chance remains that some diagnost material is contained, and the jackets should be prepped as circumstances allow.
+However, the chance remains that some diagnostic material is contained, and the jackets should be prepped as circumstances allow.

 ### Cervical vertebrae